SleepyVia368/SleepyVia368/README.md

 ~ ★ Anyone can int (SIG PEOPLE PLS INT) / Simple dni (just don't be weird)

 ~ ★ Please do be patient with me, I'm heavily dyslexic and it might take me a moment to understand what your saying.
-I'm also very socially akwared so just be aware.
+I'm also very socially awkward so just be aware.

 +:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+*